MicrosoftDocs/MIMDocs/MIMDocs/mim-how-provision-users-adds.md

 ### Step 10: Create a sample user in MIM

 The following table lists the properties of the sample user.
-Create a sample user according the data in the table below.
+Create a sample user according to the data in the table below.

 | Attribute                              | Value                                                          |
 |----------------------------------------|----------------------------------------------------------------|